vitormarcato/java-practice-coding-challenges/README.md

 Repository with my code challenge solutions using java

-The main purpose is to practice and increase my tech skills
+The main purpose is to practice encode with Java language, solve computational problems and improving my skills as a consequence.

 |  Challenge         | Problem and Solution Link     |
 | ------------------ | ---------------- |